apbouwens/apbouwens.github.io/_posts/2020-4-26-Receiving-METEOR.md

 In the [previous post]({% post_url 2020-4-19-Receiving-NOAA-start %}) I talked about how I was mesmerized by the beautiful images radioed down to earth by the NOAA satellites.
 These use the analog [APT system](https://en.wikipedia.org/wiki/Automatic_picture_transmission), which dates back to the 1960s.
 So clearly, there should be room for (digital) improvement.

-And indeed there is, but there's just one lonely satellite sending down higher resolution, digital images in the easy 137 MHz range: the Russian [Meteor-M N2](https://directory.eoportal.org/web/eoportal/satellite-missions/m/meteor-m-2).
+And indeed there is, but there's just one lonely satellite sending down higher resolution, digital images in the easy VHF band (137.1 MHz): the Russian [Meteor-M N2](https://directory.eoportal.org/web/eoportal/satellite-missions/m/meteor-m-2).
 Decoding these images is quite a bit more complex than for the APT images, but you do get rewarded for your trouble:

 ![METEOR weather satellite image]({{ site.baseurl }}/images/meteor_first_receive.jpg)